 Red raspberry leaf tea:

-It sounds like red raspberry leaf tea doesn't kick start labour as much as it tones your uterus for it.
-I also found when I was researching herbal tea, the people that seemed to know what they were talking about recommended it throughout pregnancy and it was the conservative, mainstream sites that told you to stay away from it because it can induce labour.
+It sounds like red raspberry leaf tea doesn’t kick start labor as much as it tones your uterus for it.
+I also found when I was researching herbal tea, the people that seemed to know what they were talking about recommended it throughout pregnancy and it was the conservative, mainstream sites that told you to stay away from it because it can induce labor.

 Black and Blue Cohosh:

 Blue cohosh (papoose root) and black cohosh (snakeroot) are roots from two separate plants.
 It’s recommended that cohosh only be used with the assistance of a trained health care provider like a midwife.
 I mean it’s called “snakeroot” for christssake, you just know this shit isn’t playing around.